Let's hear impressions from riders about their favorite gear that they used extensively this winter.

 Touring: ★★★☆☆

-Carving and moguls on the slopes on days when you are not in the park.
+Carving and moguls on the slopes on days when you're not going into the park.

 ●Review:

-also great for moguls, and perform well both in straight lines and on tight turns.
+It's also suitable for moguls, performing well both in straight lines and when turning.

 Boots Review